ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 **Connect Citadel with Zeus**

 Citadel is using LND implementation.
+Citadel node also include BTCPay and LNbits, so you could use those connections too.
+See bellow the specific section with instructions for those.

 **A - Connect Citadel with LND interface, using Tor network:**
 1. Open Zeus and go to **Settings -> Connect a node -> +**.